 We support people in Edinburgh and Lothian who have a physical disability.
-We’ve done so for over 100 years: promoting equality, choice and participation through our activities, befriending service, grants, and young people’s service.
+We’ve done so for over 100 years: promoting equality, choice and participation through our activities, befriending service and grants.

 When Joan found herself more isolated during the coronavirus pandemic, she found company in Ecas’ new Distance Befriending Service.